markmuthii/100-days-of-code/r1-log.md

 Worked on the authentication API.
 Set up the initial client structure and installed Shadcn UI.

 ### R1D4 - November 23rd, 2023

+Started on the app interface.
+Frontend is not really my forte, and since I am not using a template for this project, the interface took longer than I thought it would.
+That's okay though, because this is a learning experience.
+I will continue with the interface tomorrow, and hopefully finish it up.

+### R1D5 - November 24th, 2023